Ward-Ecology/Plankton_IBM/README.md

 Instructions for reproducing the figures presented in "Rapid evolution allows coexistence of highly divergent lineages within the same niche", by Ward and Collins.

-Published model results can be reproduced by running the ``` Run_ecoevo.m ``` script.
-This will run the model and plot a selection of different figures
+Published model results can be reproduced for different configurations by running the ``` Run_ecoevo.m ``` script.
+This will run the model and plot a selection of different figures.
+(Note that some simulations may take several hours or days to complete and may produce over 500 Gb of data.)

 ``` Run_ecoevo.m ``` includes the following default configuration: